 Meet Tony and Jess

 Tony and Jess are the driving force behind Seafari Adventures (Oban).
-Tony has 48 years of boating/diving experience, the last 39 being on the West Coast of Scotland.
+Tony has 50 years of boating/diving experience, the last 40 or so years being on the West Coast of Scotland.
 His knowledge of the area is extensive.
 He took groups of divers from Rathlin Island in the south to Orkney in the north and St Kilda in the west.
 Marine wildlife tourism and education have been a core part of his background.
-Founding Seafari Adventures (Oban) in 1999, Tony, a retired teacher, and Jess who ran a clinical audit for joint replacements left their day jobs behind when in 2004 their children completed their schooling.
+Founding Seafari Adventures (Oban) in 1999, Tony, a retired teacher, and Jess who ran a clinical audit for joint replacements left their day jobs behind when, in 2004, their children completed their schooling.

 Unable to purchase or have RIBs built to their exact requirements Seafari now operates an extensive workshop.
 All boats are purpose designed and fitted out in house during the winter months.